-Regular purchases and sales of financial assets are recognised on the trade date, the date that an asset is delivered to or by the Group and the Bank.
+Regular purchases and sales of financial assets are recognised on the trade date, the date that the Group and the Bank become party to the contractual provisions of the instrument.

 Financial instruments are initially recognised at their fair value plus transaction costs directly attributable to the acquisition or issuance of the instruments.
 For financial instruments classified as fair value through profit and loss, transaction costs are expensed off.